fastai/fastai_dev/docs/developers.md

 #### Uploading and Testing

-Adding the `--label` option tells conda to make the upload visible only to users who specify that label:
+Upload to the main channel:

    ```
-   anaconda upload /path/to/fastai-xxx.tar.bz2 -u fastai --label test
+   anaconda upload /path/to/fastai-xxx.tar.bz2 -u fastai
    ```

+If this is just a test release that shouldn't be visible to all, add the `--label test` option.
+And then only those who use `-c fastai/label/test` in `conda install` command will see this package.
 Any label name can be used. `main` is the only special, implicit label if none other is used.

 To test, see that you can find it:

    ```
-   conda search --override -c fastai/label/test fastai
+   conda search fastai
    ```

 and then validate that the installation works correctly:

    ```
-   conda install -c pytorch -c fastai/label/test fastai
+   conda install -c pytorch -c fastai fastai
    ```

-Once the testing is successful, copy all of the test package(s) back to the `main` label:
+Alternatively, if the package was first uploaded into a test label, once the testing is successful, copy all of the test package(s) back to the `main` label:

    ```
    anaconda label --copy test main